-4. Core/Specialty and Total Cases to Date:
+4. Total Cases to Date:

-The student is responsible for entering case participation data into OneDrive folders in order to maintain an accurate count of the number of cases participated in each week, and the categories to which they belong.
+The student is responsible for entering case participation data into OneDrive folders (by 12pm EVERY Friday) in order to maintain an accurate count of the number of cases participated in each week, and the categories to which they belong.